 We're not going to let our skin be polluted without doing anything!
 Here are 5 tips to keep your skin fresh and healthy all year round!

-The cupuaçu is a favourite fruit in Brazil and a must in cosmetic formulas.
-Its cultivation helps to protect endangered ecosystems.
+Cupuaçu is a favourite fruit in Brazil and a must in cosmetic formulas.
+Its cultivation helps protect endangered ecosystems.

 By combining ecology and chemistry, Claude Grison has made the depolluting power of plants a catalyst for change in her sector

-Ok, but is it as good for our hair as liquid shampoos?
+Ok, so it's good for the planet, but is it as good for our hair as it is for the environment?
 Let's find out!